 The titles combine the person's first name with a poetic reference to a special attribute, such as: Cousin Jimmy, Lovely Tina, Klaus the Swedish Diplomat, African Olivia, Dancing Jean Louis, Art Critic Paul, David the Artist and Activist, and Life-Altering Spencer.
 Leaves represents a wide range of humanity, celebrating recognizable figures, artists, and activists—as well as friends, lovers, and others who affected Rhein's life, highlighting the significant contributions of all individuals.

-As the noted AIDS activist and art historian Robert Atkins wrote in 1999, "Art has always played a role in coming to terms with collective tragedy, and the role of the artist has frequently been to bear witness.
+As noted art historian and AIDS activist Robert Atkins wrote in 1999, "Art has always played a role in coming to terms with collective tragedy, and the role of an artist has frequently been to bear witness.
 Surely an art of memory like Eric Rhein's can help harmonize our views by suggesting that honoring the past is one way to live more fully in the present."

 An evolving artwork of activism, Leaves has been exhibited internationally in institutions such as: the Addison Gallery of American Art, Andover, MA; Philips Academy, Andover, MA; the Neuberger Museum of Art, Purchase, NY; Johnson & Johnson, New Brunswick, NJ; SUNY Purchase, NY; the American Folk Art Museum, New York; the BRIC Rotunda Gallery, Brooklyn, NY; the Morris Museum, Morristown, NJ; the Islip Art Museum, East Islip, NY; AIDS United, Washington, DC; the Pera Museum, Istanbul; the XVI International AIDS Conference, Toronto, the New Art Gallery, Walsall, England, and most recently, Pavel Zoubok Gallery, New York, NY.